ilc-opensource/io-js/README.md

 ### Remote IO Control

 We can use all of iot-io APIs as RPC(Remote Procdure call) functions with iot-io-companion.
-The below code can remotely turn on the LED from another PC.
-The only difference to above example is we must set extra options to tell where is remote RPC server.
-Then save below codes to file `led_rpc.js` on remote PC.
+The below code can remotely turn on the LED from another machine.
+The only difference to above example is we must set extra options to tell where remote RPC server is.
+Please save below codes to file `led_rpc.js` on remote PC.
+The first line is to make sure this library can be loaded in nodejs and browser.

 ```javascript
 var IOLIB = (typeof require === 'function') ?